xd009642/streamer-template/doc/02_audio_decoding.md

 Most of these parameters come from the documentation or examples, which means they should be a relatively good performance/quality tradeoff.
-Looking over the docs parameters like window functions are explained and their impacts on the output.
+Looking over the docs parameters like window functions are explained along with their impacts on the output.
 As we don't plan on changing the sample rate the `max_resample_ratio_relative` is set to 1.0.

 Now we change our bailing on incorrect sample rates from: